 OP Succinct

-OP Succinct is designed to be an upgrade that replaces the op-proposer component of the OP Stack and its associated on-chain contracts.
-This change allows the chain to progress only with ZK-proven blocks, while keeping the other components (op-geth, op-batcher, and op-node) unchanged.
+OP Succinct is a lightweight upgrade to the OP Stack that allows the chain to progress only with ZK-proven blocks, while keeping the other components (op-geth, op-batcher, and op-node) unchanged.
+Deploying OP Succinct requires deploying one contract, OPSuccinctL2OutputOracle, and spinning up a lightweight modification to the op-proposer that requests proofs to be submitted to the L1 contract.

 Here is a high-level overview of the new components that are introduced in OP Succinct:

-• Span Program.
+• Range Program.
 A program that derives and executes batches of blocks.
 The program is written in Rust and designed to be executed inside the zkVM.

 • Aggregation Program.
-Aggregates proofs of span programs to reduce on-chain verification cost.
+Aggregates proofs of range programs to reduce on-chain verification costs.
 This program is also written in Rust and designed to be executed inside the zkVM.

 • OP Succinct L2 Output Oracle.
 A solidity smart contract that contains an array of L2 state outputs, where each output is a commit to the state of the L2 chain.
 This contract already exists in Optimism's original system but is modified to verify proofs as the authentication mechanism.

 • OP Succinct Proposer.
-Observes the posted batches on L1 and controls the proving of the span and aggregation programs.
-OP Succinct Architecture
+Observes the posted batches on L1 and controls the proving of the range and aggregation programs.

 Getting Started